VincentWei/minigui-docs/supplementary-docs/Using-Images-and-Fonts-on-System-without-File-System.md

 void GUIAPI UnloadBitmap (PBITMAP pBitmap);
 ```

-For fonts, you should load an incore font before using the font,
+For fonts, you should load an incore font before using it,
 generally before creating any main window, and destroy the font
 before exiting MiniGUI: